• Skip to content

 If you’ve read this far and haven’t caught on yet, I’m just having a little bit of April 1st fun. 🙂 Sometimes, in the middle of dealing with an autoimmune condition, it’s important to have a sense of humor.
 In all seriousness, I am often asked about whether an occasional glass of wine is acceptable for those with Hashimoto’s…

-If you are just starting out on your healing journey, I don’t recommend consuming alcohol.
-Drinking alcohol can contribute to a leaky gut, blood sugar imbalances, SIBO, and a backlog in the liver (as it works to detoxify ethanol, or drinking alcohol).
 Once you’ve worked to heal your gut, removed toxins (including food and environmental toxins) from your life, supported your liver for some time, and feel you are well on your way to recovery, adding in the occasional glass of “healthy wine” will be possible for a lot of people.

-In the early days of my own Hashimoto’s journey, I felt awful after drinking any alcohol and did not tolerate it.
+In the early days of my own Hashimoto’s journey, I felt awful after drinking any alcohol, and did not tolerate it.
 Drinking even small amounts left me exhausted for days after.
 However, after getting into remission, I was able to enjoy the occasional glass of wine, margarita, or mojito with minimal issues.

 That said, people with thyroid conditions may have a reduced tolerance to the effects of alcohol, which can result in some nasty hangovers, even after a small amount of alcohol.
 Here is a remedy that I have found helpful for minimizing hangovers, if you choose to drink.